apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 Notice the `MV_TO_ARRAY` helper function, which converts the multi-value records in `dim3` to arrays.
 It is required since `dim3` is a multi-value string dimension.

-If the column you are unnesting is not a string dimension, then you do not need to use the helper function, such as when you unnest an inline array of numbers.
+If the column you are unnesting is not a string dimension, then you do not need to use the MV_TO_ARRAY helper function.

 ### Unnest a virtual column